Feeds:

 My daughter (and apparently my son, too) loves Kurtis Conner.
 They kept saying his name as if I had heard of him.
 I had no idea who he was at all.
 Turns out he is a YouTuber with a billion fans.

-My daughter tells me that they Holy Trinity is Kurtis Conner.
-Danny Gonzalez and Drew Gooden (whom he has toured with in the past).
+My daughter tells me that they Holy Trinity is Kurtis Conner, Danny Gonzalez and Drew Gooden (whom he has toured with in the past).
 But without doubt, Conner (whose name is so simple and yet sound confoundedly hard to spell correctly with that K and the e) sits on top.

 So what could Conner possibly do if he has made his career based on commenting on YouTube videos (or something).
 And, I wondered aloud to both of my kids if I would enjoy this gig or not know what he was talking about.
-I decided not to watch anything before hand s that I would have no expectations whatsoever.
+I decided not to watch anything before hand so that I would have no expectations whatsoever.

 So I glad I didn’t read this review beforehand